pay-theory/payment-components/README.md

 // create a place to store the credit card let myCreditCard

+(async() => {
+    /*
-// initialize the SDK (can also be called with await) window.paytheory
+    * initialize the SDK (can also be called as a promise) *
+    * if providing tags but no styles, provide an empty object
+    * as a placeholder
+    */
+    myCreditCard = await window.paytheory
         .createCreditCard(
             API_KEY,
             CLIENT_ID,
             AMOUNT,
             STYLES,
             TAGS)
-        .then(creditCardEntry => {

-            // store credit card entry so we can use it for a transaction myCreditCard = creditCardEntry

     // mount the hosted fields into the container myCreditCard.mount()

     // handle callbacks
     myCreditCard.readyObserver(ready => {
         // ready is a boolean indictor
-                // fires once when SDK is loaded and ready })
+        // fires when SDK is loaded and ready
+    })

     myCreditCard.transactedObserver(transactionResult => {
         // results of the transaction
-                // fires once when transaction is completed })
+        // fires once when transaction is completed
+    })

     myCreditCard.validObserver(valid => {
         // valid is a boolean indictor
         // fires every time the valid state of the hosted field changes })

     myCreditCard.errorObserver(error => {
         // error is false or a message
         // fires every time the error state/message changes })

-        })
+})()

 ```

 ## Initiate the transaction